EricaLinaG/Emacsn/README.md

     git remote -v      # just to make sure.
 ```

-  - Step 6: Optional, After pushing changes from __dev__, test your configuration
+  - Step 5: Optional, After pushing changes from __dev__, test your configuration
   with an install from git.

 ```sh
     make test-install
 ```

-  - Step 7: Optional, pull your changes into __stable__ and update the packages.
+  - Step 6: Optional, pull your changes into __stable__ and update the packages.
 ```sh
     make stable-update
 ```

+Rinse - Repeat.

 ## Read the Makefile